 Focus fully on the speaker.
-You can't communicate effectively when you're multitasking.
-If you’re daydreaming, checking your phone, or thinking about something else.
-You need to stay focused on the moment-to-moment experience.
+You can't listen in an engaged way if you're constantly checking your phone or thinking about something else.
+You need to stay focused on the moment-to-moment experience in order to pick up the subtle nuances and important nonverbal cues in a conversation.
 If you find it hard to concentrate on some speakers, try repeating their words over in your head—it'll reinforce their message and help you stay focused.

 Favor your right ear.
 As strange as it sounds, the left side of the brain contains the primary processing centers for both speech comprehension and emotions.
 Since the left side of the brain is connected to the right side of the body, favoring your right ear can help you better detect the emotional nuances of what someone is saying.

-Avoid interrupting or trying to redirect the conversation to your concerns, by saying something like, “If you think that's bad, let me tell you what happened to me.”
+Avoid interrupting or trying to redirect the conversation to your concerns.
+By saying something like, “If you think that's bad, let me tell you what happened to me.”
 Listening is not the same as waiting for your turn to talk.
 You can't concentrate on what someone's saying if you're forming what you're going to say next.
 Often, the speaker can read your facial expressions and know that your mind's elsewhere.

 Show your interest in what's being said.
 Nod occasionally, smile at the person, and make sure your posture is open and inviting.
 Encourage the speaker to continue with small verbal comments like “yes” or “uh huh.”

 Try to set aside judgment.
 In order to communicate effectively with someone, you don't have to like them or agree with their ideas, values, or opinions.
 However, you do need to set aside your judgment and withhold blame and criticism in order to fully understand them.
-The most difficult communication, when successfully executed, can lead to an unlikely connection with someone.
+The most difficult communication, when successfully executed, can often lead to an unlikely connection with someone.

 Provide feedback.
 If there seems to be a disconnect, reflect what has been said by paraphrasing.
 “What I'm hearing is,” or “Sounds like you are saying,” are great ways to reflect back.
 Don't simply repeat what the speaker has said verbatim, though—you'll sound insincere or unintelligent.
 Instead, express what the speaker's words mean to you.
 Ask questions to clarify certain points: “What do you mean when you say…” or “Is this what you mean?”

+Hear the emotion behind the words.
 It's the higher frequencies of human speech that impart emotion.
 You can become more attuned to these frequencies—and thus better able to understand what others are really saying—by exercising the tiny muscles of your middle ear (the smallest in the body).
-Try singing, playing a wind instrument, or listening to certain types of high-frequency music (a Mozart symphony or violin concerto, for example, rather than low-frequency rock, pop, or hip-hop).
+You can do this by singing, playing a wind instrument, or listening to certain types of high-frequency music (a Mozart symphony or violin concerto, for example, rather than low-frequency rock, pop, or hip-hop).

 The way you look, listen, move, and react to another person tells them more about how you're feeling than words alone ever can.
 Nonverbal communication, or body language, includes facial expressions, body movement and gestures, eye contact, posture, the tone of your voice, and even your muscle tension and breathing.
-The way you look, listen, move, and react to another person tells them more about how you’re feeling than words alone ever can.

 Developing the ability to understand and use nonverbal communication can help you connect with others, express what you really mean, navigate challenging situations, and build better relationships at home and work.